geeked-anshuk666/Illusive.Deception/README.md

 # Quick Start Demo

-This is deployed on Hugging Face .The demo link is :[HuggingFace](https://huggingface.co/spaces/Anshuk666/Illusive.Deception)
+This is deployed on Hugging Face .The demo link is here: https://huggingface.co/spaces/Anshuk666/Illusive.Deception

 # Table of Contents
 - [Project Title:Illusive.Deception](#Illusive.Deception)